 Chicago White Sox

 The White Sox have been one of the most active teams in December, making a few minor trades, plus a few free agent splashes.
-The biggest news lies within the middle of the batting order, as Chicago was not only able to resign 1B Paul Konerko, but also to lure left-handed, power hitting free agent 1B-DH Adam Dunn.
+The biggest news lies within the middle of the batting order.
+Chicago was not only able to resign 1B Paul Konerko, but also it was able to lure left-handed, power hitting free agent 1B-DH Adam Dunn.

 Latest Rumor: The White Sox still may not be done, and it’s quite possible that they could make another significant trade before Spring Training – and both Gavin Floyd and Carlos Quentin have been mentioned in various trade rumors.
 Otherwise, the Chicago Tribune reports that the White Sox may also look to bulk up the bullpen.